nautobot/nautobot/nautobot/docs/development/getting-started.md

 - A supported version of Python
 - A recent version of [Poetry](https://python-poetry.org/docs/#installation)

-#### What is Poetry?
+#### Install Poetry

-Poetry is a tool for dependency management and packaging in Python.
-It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
+[Poetry](https://python-poetry.org/docs/) is a tool for dependency management and packaging in Python.
+It allows you to declare the libraries your project depends on and it will manage (install/update/remove) them for you.
 It will also manage virtual environments automatically, and allow for publishing packages to the [Python Package Index](https://pypi.org).

-You may install Poetry by running:
+You may install Poetry in your user environment by running:

 ```no-highlight
 $ curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -